cbrun/baseliner/README.md

 * ~~Proper buids and distribution~~
 * per-project configuration to specify namespaces to ignore
 * ~~trigger ManifestCleanup and keep project-specific settings~~ : It's actually too slow and bloat the Manifest.MF
-* Make sure the micro segment is updated for non-breaking changes.
+* ~~Make sure the micro segment is updated for non-breaking changes.~~
 * automatic rule always export all the packages with the "internal" tag with explicit opt-in.
 * ~~automatic upgrade of the bundle version based on the package versions.~~
 * automatic generation and update of an api-change report for each bundle.
 * ~~Avoid the self triggering of the builder when Manifest.MF is changed by the builder~~
 * Profile and assess performance overhead when 100 projects are in the workspace
-* Self provisionning of API baselines based on per-project configuration.
+* ~~Self provisionning of API baselines based on per-project configuration.~~
 * ~~a mean to use the tool without using the incremental builder approach~~
 * ~~keep pom.xml in sync with bundle-version~~
+* error reporting for non-resolvable configuration (project settings or un-resolvable target platform)